Skip to main content

 What's inside a Kratix Promise?

-From installing a Promise, a Kratix Promise is a YAML document that defines a contract between the platform and its users.
+A Kratix Promise is a YAML document that defines a contract between the platform and its users.
 It is what allows platforms to be built incrementally.

 It consists of three parts: